- What is angina?

 What is angina?

-Angina is the term given to chest pain that happens when the blood supply to your heart becomes restricted.
+Angina is the term given to chest discomfort that happens when the blood supply to your heart becomes restricted.
 It is a symptom of coronary heart disease, not an illness in itself.
 Angina is your heart's way of complaining that it is not getting enough oxygen during physical exertion or stress.

 This temporary shortage of oxygen (called an 'angina attack') to your heart muscle does not result in permanent damage to your heart.
 It usually passes when you stop the activity that brought it on or after taking GTN tablets or spray.
 Many people learn to recognise how much activity will bring on their angina.
 This is called stable angina.